dedham-food-pantry/dedham-food-pantry.github.io/content/donate/donate.md

 title: Donate
 date: 2010-03-05T20:01:22+00:00
 weight: 1
+description: We rely on cash donations to purchase the food that we provide to our clients.
+There is now a greater need than ever to help Dedham families, so we ask that you please give generously.
 ---
 We rely on cash donations to purchase the food that we provide to our clients.
 There is now a greater need than ever to help Dedham families, so we ask that you please give generously.